izzymg/fantasy/README.md

 Read through the configurations, many options may be unsafe for production.

-In your MySQL/Postgres instance, run `create database zthree`
+In your MySQL client, connect to your database instance and run `create database zthree`

-Once you've configured `secrets.js`, run `node ./setup.js` to create the tables required.
+Then in your terminal, run `mysql -h [yourdbhost.com] -u [username] -p zthree < ./setup.sql`

+This will run a set of CREATE TABLE commands

 `npm run build-css`